passiomatic/coldsweat/README.md

 ### Backwards-incompatible changes in 0.9.5

+#### Configuration

 A few changes have been made to the configuration options:

 * Config option `error_threshold` is now called `max_errors`
 * Config option `multiprocessing` has been replaced by `processes`.
 Assign a value of 0 to disable multiprocessing

-To make the configuration code more robust almost all options have now a default value so you don't need necessary adjust the values listed above.
+To make the configuration code more robust almost all options have now a default value so you don't necessary need to adjust the values listed above.
 Take a look at `etc/config-sample` for further information.

+#### Fever Sync

+Coldsweat now uses the user e-mail instead of username to authorize clients, like Fever API dictates.
+This means that while configuring your Fever client it is required to specify an e-mail address and password to successully finish to authorization process.

 ## Technical underpinnings